cfrg/pake-selection/Candidates/BSPAKE.md

  operations at the same time without depending on each other.
 In practice, a 2-round protocol could be implemented as 2 flows or 3 flows depending on the application context, but that’s more the implementation detail.
- Only 4 messages/"flows" are sent to verify both parties (client->server, server->client, client-
+ Only 4 messages/"flows" are sent to verify both parties (client->server, server->client, client-server, server->client).
- >server, server->client).
 The client can start encrypting after 2 messages (client->server, server-
- >client) and the server after 3 messages (client->server, server->client, client->server).
+ client) and the server after 3 messages (client->server, server->client, client->server).
 Server
   verifies the client after 3 messages and client verifies the server after 4 messages.
  + How many operations of each type (scalar multiplications, inversions in finite fields, hash calculations etc.) are made by each side?